vishal637yadav/DataStructureAlgorithims/src/document/md/Collections-In-Java.md

 A Collection represents a single unit of objects, i.e., a group.

-What is a framework in Java
+## What is a framework in Java
-It provides readymade architecture.
+* It provides readymade architecture.
-It represents a set of classes and interfaces.
+* It represents a set of classes and interfaces.
-It is optional.
+* It is optional.

-What is Collection framework
+## What is Collection framework
 The Collection framework represents a unified architecture for storing and manipulating a group of objects.
-It has:
+### Collection framework Contains:

-Interfaces and its implementations, i.e., classes Algorithm
+* Interfaces and its implementations, i.e., classes

-ADVERTISEMENT
+* Algorithm

 Do You Know?
-What are the two ways to iterate the elements of a collection?
+* What are the two ways to iterate the elements of a collection?
-What is the difference between ArrayList and LinkedList classes in collection framework?
+* What is the difference between ArrayList and LinkedList classes in collection framework?
-What is the difference between ArrayList and Vector classes in collection framework?
+* What is the difference between ArrayList and Vector classes in collection framework?
-What is the difference between HashSet and HashMap classes in collection framework?
+* What is the difference between HashSet and HashMap classes in collection framework?
-What is the difference between HashMap and Hashtable class?
+* What is the difference between HashMap and Hashtable class?
-What is the difference between Iterator and Enumeration interface in collection framework?
+* What is the difference between Iterator and Enumeration interface in collection framework?
-How can we sort the elements of an object?
+* How can we sort the elements of an object?
 What is the difference between Comparable and Comparator interfaces?
-What does the hashcode() method?
+* What does the hashcode() method?
-What is the difference between Java collection and Java collections?
+* What is the difference between Java collection and Java collections?
-Hierarchy of Collection Framework
+* Hierarchy of Collection Framework

-Let us see the hierarchy of Collection framework.
+* Let us see the hierarchy of Collection framework.
 The java.util package contains all the classes and interfaces for the Collection framework.

 Hierarchy of Java Collection framework
 Methods of Collection interface